 The Florida’s Constitution Revision Commission (CRC) convenes once every 20 years to examine the Florida Constitution and propose changes for voter consideration.
-Currently, the CRC has reconvened and is considering proposed constitutional amendments, including PROPOSAL No. CS/P 3, for the repeal of the Alien Land Law.
-If passed by the CRC, the proposal will be placed on the ballot at the November 6, 2018 General Election.
+The repeal of the Alien Land Law passed through the CRC and will appear on the November 6, 2018 ballot as CONSTITUTIONAL AMENDMENT NO. 11.
 60% voter approval is required for adoption.

 How Can I Help?